 The Anglican Communion has a distinct and powerful role to play in tackling climate change.
 As a global, connected body with a shared identity that transcends national borders, its members are involved in every part of the story of climate change, from being part of the disaster-stricken communities and the aid response to being polluters and powerful political influencers.
 It is local and global.
 The members of the Anglican Communion’s churches both contribute to the problem and the solution of climate change.
 The church is working for change by campaigning and taking action for climate justice with a number of initiatives.

-In central Africa the Anglican church has played a key role in tree planting to both tackle desertification and to offset damaging emissions.
+In Africa the Anglican church has played a key role in tree planting to both tackle desertification and to offset damaging emissions.

 Rachel Mash is the Environmental Coordinator for Green Anglicans, which is the environmental network of the Anglican Church of Southern Africa, including South Africa, Eswatini, Lesotho, Namibia, Angola and Mozambique.
 She said she is encouraged by what the churches are doing in central Africa.

 “People are seeing very practical ways of making a difference, of restoring ecosystems,” Rachel said.
 “The main challenge is people like to plant trees for occasions, like a bishop’s visit or a new building, but they end forgetting about them and the trees die, so the goal is to get people to take ownership of the trees, so they end up growing.
 We need to move away from planting trees to growing trees.”